Tromatic Reflexxions

 Tromatic Reflexxions is the debut album by Von Südenfed.
-It was released on 21 May 2007 and entered the UK charts at #124.
-The project is a further collaboration between German electronica outfit Mouse on Mars and Mark E. Smith of UK band The Fall.
-(Smith had previously provided guest vocals on a Mouse on Mars single in 2005).
-It includes the singles "Fledermaus Can't Get It" and "Rhinohead".
+It was released on 21 May 2007 and entered the UK charts at No. 124.
+The project is a further collaboration between German electronic music outfit Mouse on Mars and Mark E. Smith of UK band the Fall (Smith had previously provided guest vocals on a Mouse on Mars single in 2005).
+It includes the singles "Fledermaus Can't Get It" and "The Rhinohead".